 Condor produced several off-road bikes for mountain biking and touring models, as well as the Condor Professional, a top of the line race frame, along with the ever popular Italia.

-4. What material is my frame?
+What is my frame material?

 Condor frames made before 1998 were all built from steel tubing manufactured by Reynolds or Columbus.
 From 1973 onwards, Condor used different different tubesets as technology advanced.
 Key frames and materials are noted below.